 Antenna Size: When large diameter cylinders are used for antenna elements rather than wires, the capacity between the two halves of the dipole antenna can be large, thus causing the bandwidth to be high, even when the cylinders are short.
-This allows the EH Antenna to be very small, typically much less than 2% of a wavelength rather than 50% of a wavelength like a standard dipole or a 1/4 wavelength vertical that must have ground radials.
+This allows the EH Antenna to be very small, typically much less than 2% of a wavelength rather than 50% of a wavelength like a standard dipole or a $\frac{1}{4}$ wavelength vertical that must have ground radials.
 (This is the sixth unique parameter).
-This is a problem for Hams and an economic problem for commercial AM Broadcast stations due to the large amount of land required.
+Conventional antennas are a problem for Hams and an economic problem for commercial AM Broadcast stations due to the large amount of land required.